Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Application to quantum phase recognition

 where $n$ is the number of qubits, and $X_j, Y_j$, and $Z_j$ are the Pauli operators at the $j$th qubit.
 This Hamiltonian exhibits SPT~\cite{Gu2009-zd, Pollmann2010-ed, Chen2011-yh, Pollmann2012-lg}, paramagnetic (PM), and antiferromagnetic (AFM) phases on the $h_1$-$h_2$ plane.
 The SPT phase is protected by $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry characterized by $X_\text{even(odd)}=\prod_{j\in \text{even(odd)}}X_j$.
 The ground state of $H$, an input state in our task, is translationally symmetric because of $THT^\dag = H$.

-Our task is to recognize the SPT phase using sp-QCNN.
-Quantum phase recognition is one of the main applications of QCNN, and many studies have been conducted with the aim of practical quantum advantages~\cite{Herrmann2022-bs, Liu2022-uu, Monaco2023-xr}.
-In this task, sp-QCNN can be applied because the input data (i.e., the ground state of $H$) is translationally symmetric.
-For training data, we use $M=20$ ground states of $H$, $\ket{\phi_i}$, evenly located on the line of $h_2=0$ from $h_1=0.05$ to $1.95$.
+Our task is to recognize the SPT phase using the sp-QCNN.
+Quantum phase recognition is one of the main applications of the QCNN, and many studies have been conducted with the aim of practical quantum advantages~\cite{Herrmann2022-bs, Liu2022-uu, Monaco2023-xr}.
+In this task, the sp-QCNN can be applied because the input data (i.e., the ground state of $H$) is translationally symmetric.
+For training data, we use $20$ ground states of $H$ evenly located on the line of $h_2=0$ from $h_1=0.05$ to $1.95$.
 Using the Jordan--Wigner transformation~\cite{Jordan1928-ic}, we can analytically obtain the exact ground state for $h_2=0$, which transits from the SPT to PM phases at $h_1=1$.
-To verify the generalization, we predict the entire phase diagram on the $h_1$-$h_2$ plane using trained sp-QCNN and compare it with the true one computed with the density matrix renormalization group (DMRG)~\cite{White1992-sw, White1993-qw, Schollwock2011-zv, Fishman2022-lh}.
+To evaluate the generalization of our method, we test the trained model with 28 data samples, most of which are not included in the training dataset.
+These samples correspond to ground states at $(h_1,h_2)$ with $h_1\in\{0.35,0.65,0.95,1.25\}$ and $h_2\in\{0,\pm0.5,\pm1,\pm1.5\}$.
+The exact phase diagram on the $h_1$-$h_2$ plane is computed with the density matrix renormalization group (DMRG)~\cite{White1992-sw, White1993-qw, Schollwock2011-zv, Fishman2022-lh}.
 In this work, we prepare the input data with exact diagonalization for simplicity.
 Yet, in actual experiments, other preparation methods must be applied, such as variational quantum eigensolver on a quantum computer and analog-digital transduction from a quantum experiment.

-We adopt the following mean squared error as the loss function:
+To train our model and evaluate its generalization, we consider the following error as the loss function: